Pulham Market boasts a wide range of facilities and amenities.

 Public Phone Box

-A public phone box is situated directly opposite Central Hair hairdressers in Bank Street.
+A public phone box is situated directly opposite Central Hair hairdressers in Bank Street, however this is no longer in use and looking to be removed by BT in September 2018.

 Pulham Market Domestic Oil Buying Scheme